KOLIRANBIR102/funnyyyy-jokes-chrome-extension/README.md

-# funnyyyy-jokes-chrome-extension
+# Funnyyyy-Jokes-Chrome-Extension
-It is a chrome extension which gets a funny joke for you every time you click it.
+You click on this google chrome extension to get a random Joke every time 😂